oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/8-analyze-data.md

     ![screenshot of sales analysis by movie genre](images/image73_sales_genre.png)

-6. We had earlier ranked our customers in high and low-value buckets.
+6. We had earlier ranked our customers in high and low-value quintiles.
     It will be interesting to find out whether there is a movie genre preference for high-value customers.